ANTIBIOTIC CHART

 • May cause photosensitivity.
 Limit sun exposure and use sunscreen.

-• Antacids may decrease bioavailability of doxycycline.
+• Antacids and bismuth subsalicylate decrease doxycycline bioavailability.
 Do not take within 4 hours of each other.

 • Kidney disease - no dose adjustment necessary